-USW's strength and conditioning course is designed, written and delivered by internationally renowned industry professionals.
+USW's strength and conditioning degree is designed, written and delivered by internationally renowned industry professionals.

 Strength and conditioning coaches need a unique mix of scientific knowledge, practical expertise and coaching experience.
 This strength and conditioning course directly addresses all of these requirements.

 It oﬀers opportunities for extensive practical experience and is endorsed by the National Strength and Conditioning Association (NSCA) via its ERP programme.

 You’ll learn practical strength and conditioning skills in our state-of-the-art-facility at USW Sport Park, using the same tools and equipment used to train and assess professional athletes.